aol/amp-scratch/README.md

 $ npm install -g gulp
 ```

+Cd to the boilerplate you want to use.
 Install the dependencies for the project that are listed in `package.json` with:

 ```
 $ npm install